rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 {{% chapter_header "What's next?" "react-firebase-authentication-advanced" %}}

 Everything essential is in place for Firebase authentication and Firebase realtime database for user management.
 I am interested in seeing what you will build on top of it!
-If you want to continue to follow this tutorial, {{% a_blank "subscribe to my Newsletter" "https://www.getrevue.co/profile/rwieruch" %}} where I will announce the launch of the complete Firebase in React book in the next month.
+If you want to continue to follow this tutorial, {{% a_blank "subscribe to my Newsletter" "https://www.getrevue.co/profile/rwieruch" %}} where I will announce the launch of the complete Firebase in React book.

 **What's else will be included in the book?**

+* Role-based Authorization: So far, you have only authorized your application on a broad level, by checking for an authenticated user.
+In the book, you will learn how to assign roles to your users and how to give them additional privileges.

+* User Management: In order to get more control over your users, I will show you how to merge authentication user and database user.
+Then you can always assign new properties to your database user while having access to it on your user after authentication too.

 * Users and Messages: Next to the user management, you will introduce a second entity for messages to your application.
 By using both entities, user and message, we can build a chat application.

-* Role-based Authorization: So far, you have only authorized your application on a broad level, by checking for an authenticated user.
-In the book, you will learn how to assign roles to your users and how to give them additional privileges.

 * Read and Write Operations: In the application, you created a user and display a list of users with real-time capabilities.
 The book continuous with the usual delete and update operations to organize your users in the realtime database.